MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

    initialization.
 Do not use this option if you start MPD as an unprivileged user.

+bind_to_address <address>
+   Set the interface address that mpd listens on.
+The default is 0.0.0.0 (all interfaces).

 port <port>
    This specifies the port that mpd listens on.
 The default is 6600.